 Meaning

 In the quote “What is a poet?
 An unhappy person who conceals profound anguish in his heart but whose lips are so formed that as sighs and cries pass over them they sound like beautiful music.,” the emphasis is on love.
-It highlights the thought that real love requires care and patience while implying that trust creates long-term stability.
+It highlights the thought that love often grows out of simple everyday moments while implying that trust creates long-term stability.

 Theme